 ON THIS PAGE: You will read about your medical care after treatment for a carcinoid tumor is completed, and why this follow-up care is important.
 To see other pages, use the menu.

 Care for people diagnosed with a carcinoid tumor doesn’t end when active treatment has finished.
 Your health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

+Your follow-up care may include regular physical examinations, medical tests, or both.
+Doctors want to keep track of your recovery in the months and years ahead.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 This is important because a carcinoid tumor can recur even several years after treatment.

 Patients and families should be aware that a carcinoid tumor is slow growing and may be similar to a chronic illness, which means the patient will receive treatment and follow-up care in cycles on an ongoing basis.
 Learn more about the importance of follow-up care .

 One goal of follow-up care is to check for a recurrence.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.